ALGOL 68: True ALGOL 68s specification and implementation timeline

-The S3 language that was used to write the ICL VME operating system and much other system software on the ICL 2900 Series was a direct derivative of Algol 68.
+The S3 language that was used to write the ICL VME operating system and much other system software on the ICL 2900 Series was a direct derivative of ALGOL 68.
 However, it omitted many of the more complex features, and replaced the basic modes with a set of data types that mapped directly to the 2900 Series hardware architecture.

 Implementation specific extensions

 ALGOL 68R from RRE was the first ALGOL 68 subset implementation, running on the ICL 1900.
 Based on the original language, the main subset restrictions were definition before use and no parallel processing.
 This compiler was popular in UK universities in the 1970s, where many computer science students learnt ALGOL 68 as their first programming language; the compiler was renowned for good error messages.

 ALGOL 68RS^{(RS)} from RSRE was a portable compiler system written in ALGOL 68RS (bootstrapped from ALGOL 68R), and implemented on a variety of systems including the ICL 2900/Series 39, Multics and DEC VAX/VMS.
 The language was based on the Revised Report, but with similar subset restrictions to ALGOL 68R.
 This compiler survives in the form of an Algol68-to-C compiler.

 In ALGOL 68S^{(S)} from Carnegie Mellon University the power of parallel processing was improved by adding an orthogonal extension, eventing.
 Any variable declaration containing keyword EVENT made assignments to this variable eligible for parallel evaluation, i.e. the right hand side was made into a procedure which was moved to one of the processors of the C.mmp multiprocessor system.
 Accesses to such variables were delayed after termination of the assignment.

 Cambridge ALGOL 68C^{(C)} was a portable compiler that implemented a subset of ALGOL 68, restricting operator definitions and omitting garbage collection, flexible rows and formatted transput.

-Algol 68 Genie^{(G)} by M. van der Veer is an ALGOL 68 implementation for today's computers and operating systems.
+Algol 68 Genie^{(G)} by Marcel van der Veer is an ALGOL 68 implementation for today's computers and operating systems.
+The interpreter implements one extension - Charles Lindsey’s partial parametrization proposal published in 1976, that gives the imperative language Algol 68 a functional sub-language.

+The GNU Compiler Collection's GNU Algol 68 implements several GNU extensions to the language, providing a strict superlanguage of ALGOL 68, as is explicitly allowed by the Revised Report.

 "Despite good intentions, a programmer may violate portability by inadvertently employing a local extension.
 To guard against this, each implementation should provide a PORTCHECK pragmat option.
 While this option is in force, the compiler prints a message for each construct that it recognizes as violating some portability constraint."